 This post includes some affiliate links.
 If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
 Thank you very much for your support.

-- Don’t count on cell service on most of the hikes in the Kanab area.
+Cell service: Don’t count on any cell service on most of the hikes in the Kanab area.

 What is the best time to visit Kanab?